wuzhe0912/blog-docusaurus/docs/Quiz/JavaScript/expressions-operators.md

 ---
 id: expressions-operators
-title: 📄 Expressions and Operators
+title: '[Easy] 📄 Expressions and Operators'
 slug: /expressions-operators
+tags: [JavaScript, Quiz, Easy]
 ---

 ## 1. What is the difference between `==` and `===` ?